dimitri-nicolo/calico/compliance/encrypt-cluster-pod-traffic.md

 The following platforms using only IPv4:
 - Kubernetes, on-premises
-- EKS using Calico CNI only
+- EKS using Calico CNI
-- AKS using Calico CNI
+- EKS using AWS CNI
 - AKS using Azure CNI

 All platforms listed above will encrypt pod-to-pod traffic.
-Additionally, when using AKS and Azure CNI, host-to-host traffic will also be encrypted.
+Additionally, when using AKS or EKS, host-to-host traffic will also be encrypted, including host-networked pods.

 > Note: WireGuard encryption is not currently compatible with egress gateway functionality.
 {: .alert .alert-info }